 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes \square No \square

 The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant on July 31, 2017, based on the closing price of \$45.87 for shares of the registrant's common stock as reported by the NASDAQ Global Select Market was approximately \$2.3 billion.
-For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2017, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2017 if such stockholder (i) beneficially owned 10% or more of the registrant's capital stock, as determined based on public filings, and/or (ii) was an executive officer or director, or was affiliated with an executive officer or director of the registrant, at July 31, 2017.
+For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2017, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2017, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2017, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2017, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2017.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.